-c.
-Other elements reflecting the extension of scope of the acquis staff required by the Secretariat, but also on the budget for travelling.
+The extension of the scope of the acquis communautaire as well as the past and potentially new enlargements of the Energy Community will have an impact not only of the number of staff required by the Secretariat, but also on the budget for travelling.
 Intensive discussions, negotiations and assistance with and to Contracting Parties will be needed to turn the timely implementation of the acquis, new and old, into a success.
 Implementation of the new and old acquis will also require a slightly higher number of meetings (through workshops and task forces).
 Recently, the competition authorities of the Contracting Parties set up an Energy Community Competition Network among themselves which is a useful tool to tap the potential of competition law enforcement for market reform and opening.
 Other areas where (new or more) consultation formats will be needed are Renewables, statistics, oil, infrastructure, security of supply etc.